-I am a doctoral candidate in Economics and currently working as a graduate research assistant at Electrical Engineering Department, University of Hawaii at Manoa.
+I am a post-doctoral research fellow at the Natural Capital Management Project at Fulbright School of Public Policy and Management, Fulbright University Vietnam.
 I am broadly interested in environmental, energy, and development economics.
 Motivated by an interest in informing public policy, my work focus on analyzing and evaluating electricity conservation programs, natural gas market efficiency, extreme weather impacts, and vulnerable population well-being.
-Before moving to Hawaii for my dotoral program, I was a lecturer in Economics at Ho Chi Minh City Open University in Vietnam.
-I will be available for interviews for the 2021-2022 job market.
+I obtained my Ph.D. in Economics from University of Hawaii at Manoa.

 University of Hawaii at Manoa